openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualSGX1FLCDCAPPrereqs.md

 ## [Azure DCAP client for Windows](https://github.com/Microsoft/Azure-DCAP-Client/tree/master/src/Windows) [optional]

 Note that this is optional since you can choose an alternate implementation of the DCAP client or create your own.
 The Azure DCAP client for Windows is necessary if you would like to perform enclave attestation on a Azure Confidential Computing VM.
-It is available from [nuget.org](https://www.nuget.org/packages/Microsoft.Azure.DCAP/) and can be installed directly via command below.
+It is available from [nuget.org](https://www.nuget.org/packages/Microsoft.Azure.DCAP/) and can be downloaded directly via command below.

 ```cmd
 nuget.exe install Microsoft.Azure.DCAP -ExcludeVersion -Version 1.6.0 -OutputDirectory C:\oe_prereqs
 ```

-This example assumes you would like to install the package to `C:\oe_prereqs`.
+This example assumes you would like to download the package to `C:\oe_prereqs`.

+Follow the installation instructions in the file `C:\oe_prereqs\Microsoft.Azure.DCAP\README.txt` to complete the installation.

 ## [Intel Data Center Attestation Primitives (DCAP) Libraries v1.9](https://registrationcenter-download.intel.com/akdlm/irc_nas/17362/Intel%20SGX%20DCAP%20for%20Windows%20v1.9.100.3.exe)